kiri-vadivelu/defined-beauty/readme.md

-# defined-beauty
+# DEFINED BEAUTY
-Defined Beauty: A Photo &amp; Film Makeup Artistry in the City of Toronto.
+A Photo and Film Makeup Artistry in the City of Toronto.
 The project was researched, designed and developed by Digital Designers Team in the city of Toronto.
 Digital Designers is a web design company that specilizes in creating advanced custom websites, search engine optimizations and social media marketing.

 ### Learn More